oxmoei/boundless/README.md

   - exec_agent2
 ```

+**3. Increase the number of `max_concurrent_preflights` in `broker.toml` based on the numbers of your agents
+* Set it to at most `n - 1`, where `n` is the *number of execution agents*.
+This ensures you will have execution capacity reserved by proving.

+Note:
 * There is also a `x-exec-agent-common` service in `compose.yml` controling the main settings of all Agents like CPU and memory.
 * Default CPU/Memory specified for each agent is enough, however you can increase them.

+---

+## Bento Optimizations:

+## Segment Size
+The most important factor in optimizing `Bento` and speeding up generating proofs is **Segment Size**.
+Ensure you followed step [Configure Segment Size](#configure-segment-size) to pick a right Segment Size based on your GPUs.

 ## Boost Proving GPUs
 * `gpu_prove_agent` service in your `compose.yml` handles proving the orders after they got locked by utilizing your GPUs.